Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 ## 👋 Welcome to my secret palace

 Hi!
 I'm **Shimotsuki Yuzuki** (霜月ゆずき).
-You may know me from Discord (My Discord account/ Discord bot I made), my YouTube channel, my Instagram, my personal portfolio site... or if you haven't, nice to meet you 😊!
+You may know me from Discord (My Discord account / Discord bot I made), my YouTube channel, my Instagram, my personal portfolio site... or if you haven't, nice to meet you 😊!

 Here are some info about me: